simi-sai/AyED/README.md

 # AyED
 Exam Proyects for Data Structures and Algorithms:

-This are requested proyects made by my group partner and I
+These are requested proyects made by my group partner and I